carlosalexismorales/plotlydeploy/README.md

 ### How is the webpage displayed and interactive?

+Clicking the following link will take you to the webpage: https://carlosalexismorales.github.io/plotlydeploy/

 In the images below, we see how the webpage is displayed full-screen with the research that holds data of 153 individuals which includes: